FilmColors/VIAN/_docs/source/user_interface/interface_detail/player_controls/player_controls.rst

 - **1**: The number of the Frame that you are actually at in the **Timeline**.
 - **2**: The exact Time where you are (hh:mm:ss) at in the **Timeline**.
-- **3**: Controls for jump to the beginning of the movie, fast backwards, play/pause, fast forward and jump to the end of the movie.
+- **3**: Controls for jump to the beginning of the movie, fast backward, play/pause, fast forward and jump to the end of the movie.

 * :ref:`genindex`